pangeo-fish/pangeo-fish/publication/paper.md

 \autoref{fig:tag} shows an example of an acoustic tag as well as a DTS.

-The estimation of fish positions depends on the likelihood of the observed data from the DTS's logs, such as temperature at specific depths, alongside the reference geoscience data such as satellite observations.
+The estimation of fish positions depends on the likelihood of the observed data from the DTS's logs, such as temperature at specific depths, alongside the reference geoscience data such as satellite observations and ocean dynamic models.
 Some approaches can enhance the accuracy of the model's predictions by using additional information, such as telemetric detection data from the acoustic tags mentioned above [@a_combination_tag_2023].
 The use of oceanic models with high spatial and temporal resolutions can significantly improve the accuracy of reconstructed fish tracks.
 However, higher resolutions involves more data, that requires significant computing power and storage capacity.